ArianDK/password-generator/README.md

 - assets/: Directory for resources like the application icon.

 ## Truble Shooting
-- If you encounter the error `'pyinstaller' is not recognized as an internal or external command, operable program or batch file`, you need to add the PyInstaller directory to your system's PATH.
+- **Add PyInstaller to PATH** If you encounter the error `'pyinstaller' is not recognized as an internal or external command, operable program or batch file`, you need to add the PyInstaller directory to your system's PATH.
-- If the application fails due to missing dependencies, ensure all packages in `requirements.txt` are installed.
+- **Missing Dependencies** If the application fails due to missing dependencies, ensure all packages in `requirements.txt` are installed.
 Run `pip list` in the command prompt.
+- **Windows antivirus** If Windows antivirus blocks pyinstaller from turning the code into a standalone excecutable: Click the popup "Allow on device", then "Start action".